- Council Meeting – September 4, 2018, at 6:30 PM at Town Hall. (The August 21st meeting has been cancelled.)

 The 2018 Farmers’ Market season continue every Wednesday through August from 3 PM to 7 PM in downtown.

-The 2018 Steilacoom Summer Concert series continues on August 15 with Hybrid featuring the artist Server (Variety band).
+The 2018 Steilacoom Summer Concert series continues on August 22 with Michelle D’Amour and the Love Dealers (Blues).
 The concerts start at 6:30 PM.
 Concerts or conducted in Pioneer Park at 1700 Commercial Street, Steilacoom, Washington.

 Parks and Recreation: